SHINE BRIGHT! Jaz’s JESC 2017 Reviews, Round 2 (Albania, Italy, Macedonia + Portugal)

 Eight down, eight to go – someone high-five me, quick!
 I feel like I’ve been pretty generous so far with my critiques and scores (maybe it’s my inner Father Christmas).
 Then again, this is Round 2 of 4 and there are plenty more opportunities for me to be unnecessarily cruel to children.
 Yay!

 - Italy (8)

 - Albania (7)

 Macedonia takes this one out, with Italy not far behind.
 Will that be at all reflected in reality next weekend?
 Considering the tendency of my favourites to drop just out of winning range, probably not.

 Speaking of favourites, it’s time for you to choose yours:

 And don’t forget to leave your own mini-ranking in the comments.
 Let’s see if we agree on anything or if you’re wrong 😉

 NEXT TIME Keep your eyes peeled for Round 3 of the JESC 2017 reviews, feat.
 Australia (I’ll try to keep a lid on my bubbling bias), Belarus, Malta and Ukraine.
 Who’s done wonders and who’s disappointed?
 You’ll see my perspective very soon!

 Until then, much love love and a whole lotta peace peace…

-Posted on November 19, 2017, in Junior Eurovision, Reviews and tagged Albania, Ana Kodra, Italy, JESC 2017, Junior Eurovision 2017, Macedonia, Maria Iside Fiore, Mariana Venancio, Mina Blazev, Portugal, reviews, Tbilisi.
+Posted on November 19, 2017, in ESC + JESC Reviews, Junior Eurovision and tagged Albania, Ana Kodra, ESC + JESC Reviews, Italy, JESC 2017, Junior Eurovision 2017, Macedonia, Maria Iside Fiore, Mariana Venancio, Mina Blazev, Portugal, Tbilisi.
 Bookmark the permalink.
 1 Comment.